majisti/boilerplate/README.md

 # Installation

 ## Docker & docker-compose
-In order to setup this project in less then two minutes, use docker and docker-compose.
+In order to setup this project without external dependencies, use docker and docker-compose.
 If you do not have them installed, you can follow our wiki for this virtual machine (Ubuntu Setup) at http://integration.majisti.com:8083/display/COOK/Installing+Docker+on+Ubuntu+14.04+LTS